petyosi/react-virtuoso/docs/getting-started.md

 slug: /
 ---

-**React Virtuoso** is a family of powerful yet easy-to-use React components that can render enormous data sets.
+**React Virtuoso** is a family of powerful, easy-to-use React components that display large data sets using **virtualized rendering**.
+Unlike other virtualization solutions, the Virtuoso components automatically handle items with variable sizes and changes in items' sizes.
+The package includes a flat list (`Virtuoso` ), a grouped list with sticky headers (`GroupedVirtuoso`),  a grid with a responsive layout (`VirtuosoGrid`), and a table (`TableVirtuoso`).
+The package is tree-shakeable, so your bundle should not be inflated by the components you don't refer to.

-Out of the box, Virtuoso:
+## Feature Overview&#x20;

-- Handles items with **variable dynamic height**; no manual measurements or hard-coding of item heights necessary;
+The Virtuoso components support the automatic handling of **items with variable heights**.
+There's no need for you to hard-code or manually measure item sizes.
+In addition to automatic handling of the item sizes, the components monitor any changes in the item's sizes (for example, due to content load) and re-adjust the scroll area size.
+The component container size itself is also monitored, so that the list reacts to browser resizing or sibling elements changing the layout.&#x20;

-- Supports **grouping with sticky headers**;
+A common use case that's thoroughly covered by the components' API is the **bi-directional endless scrolling **or the **press to load **UI** **patterns.
+The components can be configured to **start from an initial location**, thus skipping the initial rendering (and the potential need of data loading) of the topmost list items.
+The components expose `startReached` and `endReached`  callback properties, suitable for loading data on demand.
+After the data has been loaded, You can **append** or **prepend **additional items, while retaining the current scroll location.&#x20;

-- Supports **responsive grid layout**;
+The list components can **autoscroll to bottom** when new items are appended, making it easy to build interfaces like **chats** or **live log output**.&#x20;

-- Automatically handles content resizing;
+The markup of the components is customizable by passing custom components as props, supporting optional **Header** and **Footer**, or even swapping the **scroller element with a custom one** (usually done for the sake of integrating a third party scrollbar library).
+The customization API makes it easy to combine the components with your UI library of choice (e.g. Material UI), style the items with css-in-js, or even integrate drag-and-drop through a third party library.&#x20;

-- Supports headers and footers.
+To get a better impression of what's possible, examine the examples in the scenarios section of the documentation, and skim through the API reference.&#x20;

-- Can **pin the first `N` items** to the top of the list.
+## Installation

-To start, install `react-virtuoso` in your React project.
+React virtuoso is distributed as an NPM package, with `react` and `react-dom` being the only peer dependencies.
+Install `react-virtuoso` in your React project.
 The package exports the `Virtuoso`,  `TableVirtuoso`, `GroupedVirtuoso`, and `VirtuosoGrid` components.

 ```bash
 npm install react-virtuoso
 ```

 Add the Component to your application.

 ```jsx
 import * as React from 'react'